TypeErrorDev/FSJS-6-Node-Express-Site/README.md

 ### The challenge

-In this project, I have created a JSON file to store all of my projects data.
+In this project, I have created a JSON file to store all of my projects object informations.

 I also used Pug to complete provided templates that utilize the JSON to generate the markup that is ultimately displayed in the browser.

-I used Node.js and Express to:
+I used Pug Templates, Node.js and Express to:

+- Used `npm start` to start the server
 - Import the required dependencies
 - Link the JSON with the Pug templates
 - Set up routes to handle requests
-- Set up the middleware to utilize static files like CSS
+- Set up the middleware to utilize static files like CSS and Images
-- Handle errors
+- Handle errors (404's, 500's)
-- Set up a server to serve the project
+- Set up a Express Server to serve the project

-### Future plans

-I will be adding the following features in the next iteration of updates:

-- List/Grid view
-- Custom results displayed

 ### Links